alramalho/ipo-track/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/0ea084ae-a6d4-4e6e-a728-d7b0209849a5/deploy-status)](https://app.netlify.com/sites/ipo-track/deploys)

+### Welcome to Ipo-track repo!

+Here you can find all the inner workings of this application.
-Everything that is needed for the app to fully work is present in this repo, with the exception of domain, SSL certificate,  and frontend distribution.
+Everything that it needs to fully work is present, with the exception of domain, SSL certificate,  and frontend distribution.
 This was done in Netlify in order to participate in the [Hashnode/Netlify hackathon](https://townhall.hashnode.com/netlify-hackathon)

-We couldn't find a way to edit the defautl NameServers record, and since it is not mandatory for the app to work fully we figured it isn't needed for the IaC.

 # Guiding principles:
 - **TDD**